-- CLUBS Are you in a government of ervice club.
-USIN local Republican and Democratic parties to the lite you in one of their events.
-(17% broaden your agenda, give you an interest of speaker, and help you connect with people in the community who are interest on what you're doing. - spirit day! k off-season teams to join you with short exhibition or even a comedy the first the interest of the more fulfand successful it will be - CHARITUBLE PROJECTS Need to raise funds for charitable project?
-If you invite our groups to help, you have to share the ofits, but you reach a wider group of Cospects, too.
+- Democratic parties to the life you in one of their events.
+(17% broaden your agenda, give you an interest of speaker, and help you connect with people in the community who are interest on what you're doing. - spirit day! k off-season teams to join you with short exhibition or even a comedy the first the interest of the more fulfand successful it will be - charitable project?
+If you invite our groups to help, you have to share the offits, but you reach a wider group of cospects, too.

-If your group's viect funds summer camps for kids and he other group wants to raise mone for family literacy, you've got a great tie and commonality.
-And donors will likely apply onto your ingenuity.
+If your group's piect funds summer camps for kids and the other group wants to raise mone for family literacy, you've got a great tie and commonality.
+And donors will likely apply the your ingenuity.